stellar-deprecated/interstellar-wallet/README.md

 > * Read the technical overview of the system.
 > * Contribute to our open-source modules or develop your own.

-The `interstellar-stellar-wallet` module provides controllers and widgets responsible for login using [`stellar-wallet`](https://github.com/stellar/stellar-wallet) server.
+The `interstellar-wallet` module provides controllers and widgets responsible for login using [`stellar-wallet`](https://github.com/stellar/stellar-wallet) server.

 ## Default configuration